CSBlues/LoopsLab/README.md

-# Boolean Lab
+# Loops Lab
 Complete the tasks in the comments in Main.java.

-- Write the method `lucky7` which accepts two integers and returns if either one is 7 or if their sum or difference is 7.
+- Write the method `countFactors` which accepts an integer and returns the count of the number of factors of the input parameter.

-- Write the method `mult35` which accepts an non-negative integer and returns if it is a multiple of 3 or 5 but not both.
+- Write the method `isPrime` which accepts an integer and returns if it is a prime number. `isPrime` should call `countFactors`.

-- Write the method `blackjack` which takes two positive integers representing two hands in blackjack.
-The method returns whichever hand is closer to 21 without going over.
-If they both go over, return 0.
+- Write the method `printTwoDigits` which takes an int parameter (n) and prints n random numbers between 10 and 19. `printTwoDigits` should also print whether the value 13 was printed.